RamtinKosari/Julibrissin/README.md

 		{
 			"type": "Feature",
 			"properties": {
-				"description": "Julibrissin tree in Qazvin Azad University, it is not a lush tree but it is still beautiful", "marker-color": "#FF0000"
+				"description": "Julibrissin tree in Qazvin Azad University, it is not a lush tree but it is still beautiful" },
-			},
 			"geometry": {
 				"coordinates": [